jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 ![OpenSearch time](../assets/dev/analyticsDashboard/openSearchSetTime.png)

-This is pretty helpful, as it let's me set the exact length of time I'm interested in, as opposed to the stats page, where the only option after monthly is infinite which is pretty difficult to see what's going on, each day as I've now been on the sight (slightly) more than a month.
+This is pretty helpful, as it lets me set the exact length of time I'm interested in, as opposed to the stats page, where the only option after monthly is infinite which is pretty difficult to see what's going on, each day as I've now been on the sight (slightly) more than a month.

-I'm not going to go through how I made every individual visualisation, but if you're interested I've dropped a copy of the dashboard I built in the [repository for this project](https://github.com/jlewis92/ForemAnalyticsGatherer/tree/main/OpenSearch%20dashboard).
-Here's some pictures that I've taken of the dashboard:
+I'm not going to go through how I made every individual visualization, but if you're interested I've dropped a copy of the dashboard I built in the [repository for this project](https://github.com/jlewis92/ForemAnalyticsGatherer/tree/main/OpenSearch%20dashboard).
+Here are some pictures that I've taken of the dashboard:

 ![OpenSearch Dashboard](../assets/dev/analyticsDashboard/openSearchFullDash.png)

 ![OpenSearch Dashboard two](../assets/dev/analyticsDashboard/openSearchFullDashboardTwo.png)

-It definitely bears repeating, I'm not a data scientist, so I'm sure you could figure out some better things to look at (as well as not constantly changing case in the names of the visualisations).
+It definitely bears repeating, I'm not a data scientist, so I'm sure you could figure out some better things to look at (as well as not constantly changing case in the names of the visualizations).
 I do think this does give a pretty good idea of the things I can gather for helping me see how I'm doing on DEV.

 ## Next steps